Marriage Green Card

 - With an IR1 visa, but not an F2A visa that is not always immediately available, it is possible to file Form I-485 concurrently with Form I-130.
 Such concurrent filing is another reason why IR1 visas generally can be obtained more quickly than F2A visas.

 With DYgreencard.com, you can prepare an adjustment of status application in such a simple way!
 All you need to do is just answer a few questions and upload customized documents to our online platform, then we take care of the rest.
-Learn more or get started today!
+Get started today!

 If the marriage to the foreign spouse has been for less than two years when the foreign spouse enters the U.S. on an immigrant visa (IR1 visa or F2A visa) or when the I-485 adjustment of status application gets approved by USCIS, the marriage green card will be issued as a CR1 visa.
 The “C” in the CR1 visa means that the marriage green card is conditional.